RavanH/jetpack-module-control/readme.txt

 == Installation ==

-1. Install Jetpack Module Control either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Module Control for Jetpack either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. After activating the plugin, go to either Settings > General (on single site) or Network Admin > Settings (on multisite) you can find the new Jetpack Module Control section.
+2. After activating the plugin, go to either Settings > General (on single site) or Network Admin > Settings (on multisite) you can find the new Module Control for Jetpack section.
 3. Select any module you wish to remove and save settings.
 4. If you are on a single site installation and you wish to prevent other admins from reactivating any blacklisted modules, add `define('JETPACK_MC_LOCKDOWN', true);` to your wp-config.php to lock down settings.
 5. That's it.